 Ansible, what is it?
-I think most of you probably have some idea or you wouldn't have shown up.
-We'll talk about high-level how it works.
-We're not going to get into really the low-level details of the operations.
+I think most of you probably have some idea or you wouldn’t have shown up.
+We’ll talk about high-level how it works.
+We’re not going to get into really the low-level details of the operations.
 I will save that for a future course.
-We have a course in the works for Ansible so I'll save it up for that, and then a live code demo because if I've learned anything in my years, live code demo is always a good idea.
-Inevitably when something goes awry, I'm gonna count on you guys to try [them and 00:00:37] help me find any typos, find anything that might be askew.
+We have a course in the works for Ansible so I’ll save it up for that, and then a live code demo because if I’ve learned anything in my years, live code demo is always a good idea.
+Inevitably when something goes awry, I’m gonna count on you guys to try them and help me find any typos, find anything that might be asked.
 This would be an interactive thing we got going here.

 Let’s dive in.
 What is Ansible?
 Depending on who you ask, you’ll hear a lot of things.
 Here it’s about configuration management, it’s about provisioning.
 The simplest explanation I could give it is that Ansible is an automation engine.
 Because of that, it has a lot of power.
 It can do all of these things.
 It can do configuration management.
 You can do deployments, provisioning, security, and anything else that you want to automate.
 Ansible at its core is about automating all the things right.
 It’s tying back to why I said it’s automating all the things.

 How it works: Ansible needs to know what servers that you want to do things with.
 It does this through the concept of inventory files.
 An inventory file just at its core is a text file and it lists a bunch of servers.
 That could be IP address or some wild card that encompasses a range of IP addresses or URL.
 Like you see here, it has a grouping.
 It has a name.
 Can you guys see my mouse?
 Hopefully I’m hovering over where it says webservers.
 We can define our webservers are www1 and www2.example.com.
 Anytime we reference the word webservers, that’s a variable that means do something to both of those servers.